gayverjr/opencap/dox/install.md

 Basic steps
 ============

-These steps have been tested on MacOS 12.3, and on Centos7.
+These steps have been tested on MacOS 15.1 with GCC 14 installed from Homebrew.

 First clone the git repo